 Smoking is not permitted anywhere on the school premises.
+Vaping is not permitted anywhere on the school premises.

 15. Infection prevention and control

 We follow national guidance published by the UK Health Security Agency when responding to infection control issues.
 We will encourage staff and pupils to follow this good hygiene practice, outlined below, where applicable.